Loading...

 In peritoneal dialysis, a thin tube is inserted into the abdomen, filling the abdomen with a dialysis solution.
 The solution absorbs waste and excess fluids, which are drained from the body, carrying the waste.

-After a transplant, the patient needs to take medications for the rest of life to keep the body from rejecting the new organ.
+After a transplant, the patient needs to take medications for the rest of their life to keep the body from rejecting the new organ.
 A patient does not require dialysis to have a kidney transplant.

 Lifestyle Recommendations

 • Stop using tobacco products, including smoking.
 Smoking enhances the kidney disease process and increases the risk of renal failure.
-It also causes other health complications like high blood pressure, cardiovascular diseases and stroke.
+It also causes other health complications like high blood pressure, cardiovascular diseases, and stroke.

 • Limit sodium intake (less than 2300 mg daily) and adjust the diet's potassium, phosphorus, and calcium intake.